WordS on Wednesday

 The limits of my language are the limits of my mind - Ludwig Wittgenstein

-Never mind lock down: be a word detective and see how many words you can lock up!
+Be a word detective and see how many words you can learn.

 When you read or listen to someone reading aloud, or in a conversation, take a second to notice new words.